Triunfo, Pernambuco

-Triunfo is a municipality in the Northeastern Brazilian state of Pernambuco.
+Triunfo (/Central northeastern portuguese pronunciation: [tɾiˈũfŭ]/) is a municipality in the Northeastern Brazilian state of Pernambuco.
 The estimated population in 2020, according to the Brazilian Institute of Geography and Statistics (IBGE) was 15,243.
 The area of the municipality is 191.52 km^{2}, and in 2010 the population density was 78 inhabitants/km^{2}.

 Triunfo sits at an elevation of 1004 m in a forested part of the Sertão, and is the highest municipality in Pernambuco.

 Far inland and with a milder climate than the surrounding semi-arid plateau, the city has the nickname "Oasis of the Sertão", and tourism is a significant part of the economy.
 Its current mayor is Luciano Fernando de Sousa (better known as Luciano Bonfim) of the Avante party, elected in 2020.